allencharp/StockAnalysis/README.md

 save the stock into mysql

-Second, analysis the data with tushare, to see which analysist's forcast get the most profitable stock
+Second, analysis the data with tushare and SQL, to see which analysist's forcast get the most profitable stock

-Third, use weixin public account, setup a simple webservice to interactive with users ( some chatbot ? )
+Third, use weixin public account, setup a simple webservice with flask to interactive with users ( some chatbot ? )

 ------------------------------